FroshBand/NewSong/Lyrics.md

 **C**\
 *B:* Stand against the dark\
-It shall not cause you harm\
+It will not cause you harm\
 Disappear the fear that was here (was here)\
 Monsters all dissolve\
 When you stand and shine a light\